 ….

-The BRP setup subphase may be skipped if the BRP follows an SSW-Ack frame and no MID or BC subphases were requested during the SLS.
+The BRP setup subphase may be skipped if the BRP phase does not include a MID or BC subphase.
 MID and BC subphases can be skipped if either STA indicates that the subphase is not needed by setting the MID-REQ and BC-REQ fields to 0 or by setting the MIDGrant and BC-Grant fields to 0.
 The beam refinement transaction can be skipped if both sides indicate that the transaction is not needed by setting the L-RX and TX-TRN-REQ fields to 0.

 10.43.3.2 BRP setup subphase